AlloSphere-Research-Group/AlloSystem/README.md

 2.1 Installing Dependencies
 ----------------------------------------

+Allosystem depends on:

+ * Cmake

+ * APR

+ * Assimp (v.2 or v.3 supported)

+ * Freeimage

+ * Freetype

+ * GLEW

+ * GLUT

+ * Libsndfile

+ * GLV

+ * vsr

+You may not need all these dependencies if you plan to build only part of Allosystem.

+Some of the examples also depend on Gamma.
+If you don't have Gamma you will need to disable building the examples.
+See below.

 From the AlloSystem/ root directory, cd into a module directory and run the script install_dependencies.sh.
 For example, to install AlloCore dependencies, you would run these commands from AlloSystem/:

 	$ cd allocore